Tory leadership: Truss gains right-wing votes as Sunak and Mordaunt are on top

 “My perception of Penny is she takes a different view to me when it comes to gender ideology and the position of trans, for example I think she said a trans woman is a woman, I disagree with that,” she told BBC Radio 4’s PM programme.

-The attack was the latest in a contest which became increasingly vicious on Thursday, with allies of Ms Truss seizing on comments from former Brexit minister Lord Frost about Ms Mordaunt’s competence.
+The attack was the latest in a contest which became increasingly vicious on Thursday, with allies of Ms Truss seizing on comments from Lord Frost about Ms Mordaunt’s competence.

-“She was my deputy – notionally, more than really – in the Brexit talks last year,” he told TalkTV.

 “I felt she did not master the detail that was necessary in the negotiations last year.
-She wouldn’t always deliver tough messages to the European Union when that was necessary.
+She wouldn’t always deliver tough messages to the European Union when that was necessary,” he told TalkTV.

 “She wasn’t fully accountable, she wasn’t always visible.
 Sometimes I didn’t even know where she was.
 This became such a problem that, after six months, I had to ask the Prime Minister to move her on and find somebody else to support me.”